AymenNacer/Building-a-Map-for-Unknown-Environment-with-Turtlebot3-Simulation/README.md

     * roslaunch turtlebot3_teleop turtlebot3_teleop_key.launch

-When you draw the entire environment save it using the map_server package
+When you draw the entire environment save it using the map_server package, it will be stored in HOME, the last part is responsable for the location of save
     * rosrun map_server map_saver -f ~/map